Kandy-IO/kandy-callMe-js-sdk/tutorials/Anonymous Calls.md

     };
     log("Making a token-based anonymous call to " + callee);
   } else {
-    // For regular anonymous calls, no extra information is needed log("Making a regular anonymous call to " + callee);
+    // For regular anonymous calls, no extra information is needed. log("Making a regular anonymous call to " + callee);
   }

-  // Finally, trigger the outgoing anonymous call callId = client.call.makeAnonymous(callee, credentials, callOptions);
+  // Finally, trigger the outgoing anonymous call. callId = client.call.makeAnonymous(callee, credentials, callOptions);
 }
 ```